 The most important safety tip is to always keep a fire extinguisher at hand when dealing with a fireplace.
 Never underestimate the chances of a fire starting in your home even if you have all the necessary safety features installed.
 Regardless of it all, keep a fire extinguisher present at all times, and make sure it is stored away in a place that is easily accessible by all.

-This winter keep yourself and your loved ones warm and cozy by lighting a fireplace in the safest manner.
-We hope you learned a lot through this article on Fireplace Safety Tips and the 10 Common Mistakes Not to Make with a fireplace, and that it brought some very important safety points to your mind regarding this convenient home feature.
+This winter keeps yourself and your loved ones warm and cozy by lighting a fireplace in the safest manner.
+We hope you learned a lot through this article on Fireplace Safety Tips and that it brought some very important safety points to your mind regarding this convenient home feature.

 I’ve been cutting wood since I was 8 years old with my father.
 I have been using log splitters for 7 years now and have a great deal of experience with them.
 Now I’ve got my own wood cutting & logging business and want to share my experience with my readers.